pboling/flag_shih_tzu/README.markdown

 ## Prerequisites

-FlagShihTzu assumes that your ActiveRecord model already has an integer field named flags, which should be defined to not allow NULL values and should have a default value of 0 (which means all flags are initially set to false).
+FlagShihTzu assumes that your ActiveRecord model already has an integer field to store the flags, which should be defined to not allow NULL values and should have a default value of 0 (which means all flags are initially set to false).

 The plugin has been tested with Rails versions from 2.1 to 2.3 and MySQL.